 There are five main areas of concern with the major tranquilizers: metabolic syndrome, neuroleptic malignant syndrome, tardive dyskinesia, agranulocytosis, and in the elderly with psychotic conditions, premature death.

-There are various definitions of metabolic syndrome, but essentially it a group of symptoms that increase your risk for heart disease, type II diabetes and stroke.
+There are various definitions of metabolic syndrome, but essentially it a group of symptoms that increase your risk for heart disease, type II diabetes, and stroke.
 It involves weight gain (with its attendant risks of heart disease and musculoskeletal problems), resistance to insulin (moving one toward diabetes), inflammation, and elevated blood lipids (e.g., cholesterol and triglycerides).
-The majority of psychiatric medications carry this risk, and this argues again, for the Whole Psychiatry approach, in which medication is reduced and lifestyle, nutrients, hormonal supplements, immune regulation are part of the program.
-The Whole Psychiatry approach sharply reduces the risk of developing the metabolic syndrome, as well as other risks of chronic illness (e.g., dementia, osteoporosis).
+The majority of psychiatric medications carry this risk, and this argues again, for The Center for Whole Psychiatry + Brain Recovery approach, in which medication is reduced and lifestyle, nutrients, hormonal supplements, immune regulation are part of the program.
+The Center for Whole Psychiatry + Brain Recovery approach sharply reduces the risk of developing metabolic syndrome, as well as other risks of chronic illness (e.g., dementia, osteoporosis).

 Neuroleptic Malignant Syndrome

 Neuroleptic malignant syndrome (NMS) is a poorly understood, uncommon condition that can be fatal.
 It appears in patients who have been treated with antipsychotics and seems to be independent of dosage and length of treatment.
 These patients present with symptoms of muscle rigidity, elevated temperature, sweating, blood pressure and pulse changes, as well as altered consciousness.
 It is treatable but must be recognized quickly for treatment to succeed.
 The two essential symptoms are muscle rigidity and elevated temperature.
 Treatment of NMS requires intensive care unit monitoring of vital signs, kidney function, etc.